 The Rottnest Foundation accepts bequests; please visit our bequests page for further information.

-The Rottnest Foundation is proud to be a strategic partner with the Rottnest Island Authority in the delivery of major projects that ‘Conserve the essence of Rottnest’.
+The Rottnest Foundation works in partnership with the Rottnest Island Authority in the delivery of major projects that ‘Conserve the essence of Rottnest’.

 Interpretation will foster appreciation of the cultural significance, multiple histories and environmental dynamics of Rottnest and encourage visitors to better understand, protect and respect the Island.